SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   generate it?
 What is the problem if any?

 ## Task 5: Generate the HAProxy config based on Serf events

+**Remarks**:

+  - Do not forget to create a dedicated branch on your repo.
+On your host, you can do the following command assuming you are on `task-5` branch:

+    ```
+    # Go to the folder where you have cloned the repo
+    cd <root folder of your repository>

+    # Create and checkout the branch
+    git checkout -b task-5

+    # Keep track of your branch on GitHub
+    git push -u origin task-5
+    ```

 At this stage, we have: